ThinkEQ/assembly-solutions-ltd/src/pages/news/production-manager-damien-reaches-a-record-20-years-service-with-asl.md

         operator, to production supervisor, to now a senior production manager for all wiring harnesses.

         Damien is the only person in the company who has reached 20 years’ service so he also holds

         the tremendous title of being ASL’s longest serving employee!

+        ### Founder, Graham is delighted to see Damien reach 20 years

+        "Damien has done an outstanding job for the company since I signed him up all those years ago.

+        He was only a young teenager when he joined, but I could instantly see that he was a bright and capable individual who I needed on my team.
+It has been great watching Damien develop into a successful senior manager, and he has grown great respect from myself, and everyone within the company”.
   - type: testimonial
     testimonial:
       quote: >-